marcelokanu/igtifullstack-react-desafio2/README.md

 <img src="juros-composto.gif" alt="juros-composto" width="100%">

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `Enunciado`
 Criar uma aplicação com React, realizar cálculo de valorização/depreciação com base em um montante, taxa de juros mensal e quantidade de parcelas mensal, utilizando o conceito